The Hollywood Ghosts of Roxbury Drive

 In Closing

-The 3 blocks on Roxbury discussed in this article were home to some of the biggest stars in Hollywood history.
+The three blocks on Roxbury discussed in this article were home to some of the biggest stars in Hollywood history.
 Unfortunately, not many of these vintage homes have survived the decades since they called it home.

 If You Enjoyed This Article We Recommend: